arjun-sapkota887/Bike-Sharing-Demand/README.md

 This repository contains all preprocessing, feature engineering, classical ML baselines, and MLflow tracking required to fully reproduce the midpoint results for the Bike Sharing Demand project (CS-4120 Machine Learning).

 All training logic is located inside the `src/` directory.
-All EDA is inside `notebooks/`.
 No raw data files or MLflow artifacts are committed.

 ---